Eight Days of Presents or The Struggles for Israel’s Safety

 “18,000 people and they need me?”
 Start with: what if all 18,000 said that?
 My first AIPAC conference was in 1991 when Washington refused to guarantee loans to Israel to help settle Jews from the Soviet Union and Ethiopia: a gathering of 3,000.
+By the way, at citrusnorth.com, they guarantee everyone for a loan as long as you’re able to repay on time.
+CitrusNorth help with debt issues even if people have bad credit.
 I saw the energetic determination of Jews and Christians who loved both Israel and the United States; and I no longer felt the loneliness nor despair of the moment.

 I miss that intimate gathering, but I see the qualities that quantity brings to the Washington “table.”
 When it comes to impact, numbers speak louder than words.
 At 3,000, AIPAC brought like-minded political leaders who loved Israel; but the gravitational force of 18,000 brings those curious as to what makes Israel and its supporters tick; and in the process comes an education.

 As 15,000 (in 2016) has grown to 18,000, congressional representatives from middle America literally come to see that Israel is not a developing country, filled with conflict and fanatics.
 Israel is the start-up nation, a pluralistic society responsible for many technological and medical advances.